The Best Type of Water to Use for Your Homebrew

 It is not recommended when you are brewing.
 To make distilled water is usually boiled and then condensed back down to its liquid form.
 If you are brewing all-grain don’t use distilled water.
 Now when brewing with malt extract it is a little different.
 Malt extract has minerals in it that will help promote yeast growth.
 However, we recommend to just not use it.
 Keep it simple just use filtered water.

 I look at Ro water as just a fancy setup for using a water filter.
 Basically, the RO system will just remove solid and sediment from the water by ruining it through a filter and a semipermeable membrane.
 We use RO water in the office as it is hooked right up and just makes it easy when brewing.
 Also like I mentioned earlier you are getting all those minerals you will need from the malt extract.
 So, RO water is good to use.

-I would consider this to be basically any water that is run though a single filter, like a Brita or a PUR Filtration system that you hook up to the tap on your sync.
-These will work perfect for brewing as it filters your tap water and you don’t have to go out and by spring water.
+I would consider this to be basically any water that is run through a single filter, like a Brita or a PUR Filtration system that you hook up to the tap on your sync.
+These will work perfectly for brewing as it filters your tap water and you don’t have to go out and buy spring water.
 When I am brewing at my house I just my Brita filter and I make sure to plan ahead so I have enough water already filtered before I start brewing.